getzaa456/pulse-check/README.md

 5. Review and merge after required checks pass.
 6. Delete the merged branch.

-Direct feature work on `main` should be avoided.
-Branch protection can be enabled on GitHub once repository rules are configured.

 ## Local Configuration

 Copy the example environment file and fill in local values: